cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 ```
 In the example above, we manually set a format string `%s %s`.
 Within the trace that we are about to
 collect, this format string is exclusively used by the function `sscanf` - a function that we hook
-(see next section on Hooks) and in consequence, omit executing all of its assembly instructions
+(see next section on Hooks) and in consequence, do not trace all of its assembly instructions.
+Due
-individually.
-Due to skipping the function's instructions,
+to skipping the function's instructions, [Morion](https://github.com/pdamian/morion) does not record
-[Morion](https://github.com/pdamian/morion) does not record the accessed memory locations, which is
+all memory locations accessed by it, which is why we need to add them manually.

-why we need to add them manually.
-[Morion](https://github.com/pdamian/morion) is designed with the
+Here and in other places, [Morion](https://github.com/pdamian/morion) is designed with the intention
-intention to give an analyst extensive configuration flexibilities, so that you can deal with cases
+to give an analyst extensive configuration flexibilities, so that cases can be handled where the
-where the tool does not (yet) implement full automation.
-In the example of `sscanf`, a future
+tool does not (yet) implement full automation.
+In the example of `sscanf`, a future hooking
-hooking implementation could improve on this so that the format string is automatically added to the
+implementation could improve on this so that the format string is automatically added to the
 accessed memory pool.
 #### Hooks
 [circled.init.yaml](../morion/circled.init.yaml):